diku-dk/futhark/docs/language-reference.rst

 type with consistent dimension sizes for an irregular array value.
 In a Futhark program, all array values, including intermediate (unnamed) arrays, must be typeable.

+Sum types are anonymous in Futhark, and are written as the constructors separated by vertical bars.
+Each constructor consists of a ``#``-prefixed *name*, followed by zero or more types, called its *payload*.

 Records are mappings from field names to values, with the field names known statically.
 A tuple behaves in all respects like a record with